OpenAI

 table_name = 'fine_food_reviews'

-query_ob(queryStatement,table_name,'embedding',1) -
+query_ob(queryStatement,table_name,1) -

-Enter a question for an answer.
+Enter a question and get the relevant answer.

 python3 openAIQuery.py 'pet food'The expected result is as follows: